Jaylon Smith: 2021 season

 Earlier in the NFL offseason, he had wrist surgery in January.
 He also announced his decision to change his number from 54 to 9 from his college days, despite public backlash from some of the fan base, saying that the number belonged to former quarterback Tony Romo.
 It was reported in the media, that the change forced Smith to pay a mid-six figure sum, in order to buy back the existing inventory of jerseys and T-shirts with his old number.

 On October 5, 2021, the Cowboys released Smith after he declined to waive his 2022 injury guarantee contract clause, to protect the team from a possible payment of $9.2 million, and after he was passed on the depth chart by rookie Micah Parsons and veteran Keanu Neal.
 He appeared in 4 games with 2 starts during the season.

-He finished his Cowboys career with 68 games, 516 tackles (20 for loss), 9 sacks, 2 interceptions, 6 forced fumbles and 5 fumble recoveries (including one returned for a touchdown).
+Smith finished his Cowboys career with 68 appearances, 516 tackles (including 20 for loss), nine sacks, two interceptions, six forced fumbles, and five fumble recoveries (including one returned for a touchdown).